OpenJobDescription/openjd-specifications/rfcs/0005-expression-language.md

 - `[v1, v2, v3, ...]` any values when the target types have a single `list` type (without counting `list[nulltype]`).
   Every value is coerced non-destructively to `T` where that type is `list[T]`.
 This applies recursively for nested lists.
 The non-destructive coercions are the same as defined for scalar values above.

+A **type variable** target (`T`, `T1`, `T2`, `T3`) has no coercion rule, for concrete and unresolved values alike.
+Type variables are placeholders in generic function signatures, resolved to concrete types by signature matching before any value is coerced (see the Target Type Propagation Rules in [Expression Evaluation](#expression-evaluation)), so reaching coercion with one still unbound is always an error.
+Accepting a type-variable target for unresolved values would let validation pass an expression that can only fail once the value is known.

+#### Coercion of Unresolved Values

+Target-type coercion applies the same conversion table to `unresolved[T]` values at the type
+level: the payload remains unresolved, but its constraint is narrowed to the coercion result.
+For example, `unresolved[int]` against a `string` target becomes `unresolved[string]`, and a `range_expr` → `list[int]` coercion of an unresolved value yields `unresolved[list[int]]`.

+When the constraint is a union, coercion is existential: it succeeds if at least one member of the union can coerce to the target, and the possibilities that cannot are discarded.
+Coercing `unresolved[int | string]` to an `int` target yields `unresolved[int]`, and `unresolved[int | list[int]]` to `int` also yields `unresolved[int]` — the `int` possibility succeeds even though `list[int]` cannot.
+Only when no member can coerce does the coercion fail.

+Checks that require a concrete payload are deferred until the value resolves.
+For example, `unresolved[string]` narrows to `unresolved[int]` against an `int` target, but once resolved, the string must still parse as an integer.
+Similarly, any `unresolved[list[S]]` is accepted against any `list[U]` target, even when `S` has no coercion rule to `U`: the value could resolve to the empty list, which coerces to every list type, so element compatibility can only be checked once the payload is known.
+A source and target with no type-level coercion rule at all, such as `unresolved[list[int]]` against `int`, is rejected during validation.

+The two evaluation paths are deliberately asymmetric, and only in one direction.
+Type-level coercion may accept a pair that the concrete value later rejects, because the deciding information is a payload the placeholder does not carry.
+It must never reject a pair the concrete value would accept: doing so fails a template at validation time that would have run correctly, which no later stage can recover from.
+Any such case is a defect in the type-level rules, not a deliberate narrowing — the `range_expr` → `list[int]` and type-variable-target rules above apply identically on both paths for this reason.

 #### Method Call Coercion Restriction